Verification of the tenth-Order QED contribution to the anomalous magnetic moment of the electron from diagrams without fermion loops: difference of renormalization constants

 where the Feynman parameters $z_j$ are assigned to internal lines of a self-energy diagram $\mathcal{G}$ and are subject to the constraint $(dz)_\mathcal{G} = (\Pi_j dz_j ) \delta(1-z_1-\cdots -z_{2n-1}-z_a-z_b-\cdots-z_{a_n} )$.
 The $U$, $V$, and $F_k$ are functions of $z_j$.
 Their precise definitions are found in, for instance, Refs.~\cite{Cvitanovic:1974uf,Kinoshita:1990am,Aoyama:2005kf}.
 The overall logarithmic UV divergence of the vertex diagram $\mathcal{G}(i)$ is contained in the integral involving the $F_n$ term.
 Note that $V^0$ is not $V$ to the zeroth power, but a symbolic expression depending on the UV regularization method employed.

-The AHKN vertex renormalization constant $L_{\mathcal{G}(i)}^{\text{UV}}$ of the same vertex diagram is determined by applying the $\mathbb{K}$-operation to $L_{\mathcal{G}(i)}$ and it exactly corresponds to the integral of the $F_n$ term of \eqref{eq:LV_Feynman_parameters}.
-The integral expression of $\delta L_{\mathcal{G}(i)}$ in terms of Feynman parameters is then obvious and well-defined.
+The AHKN vertex renormalization constant $L_{\mathcal{G}(i)}^{\text{UV}}$ of the same vertex diagram is determined by applying the $\mathbb{K}$ operation to $L_{\mathcal{G}(i)}$ and it exactly corresponds to the integral of the $F_n$ term of \eqref{eq:LV_Feynman_parameters}.
+The integral expression of $\delta L_{\mathcal{G}(i)}$ in terms of Feynman parameters is then obvious and well defined.

 The new constant $\delta L_{\mathcal{G}(i)}$ is free from IR divergence by definition of \eqref{eq:deltaL}.
 However, it may suffer from UV divergences arising from subdiagrams in $\mathcal{G}(i)$.
-To make $\delta L_{\mathcal{G}(i)}$ numerically calculable, we removed these UV divergences by applying the $\mathbb{K}$-operations according to the forest formula \cite{Zimmermann:1969}.
-For a self-energy subdiagram of the fourth order or higher, we also performed the residual mass-renormalization, the $\mathbb{R}$-subtraction defined in Ref.~\cite{Aoyama:2007bs}, so that the on-shell mass-renormalization is realized.
+To make $\delta L_{\mathcal{G}(i)}$ numerically calculable, we removed these UV divergences by applying the $\mathbb{K}$ operations according to the forest formula \cite{Zavyalov:1965, Zimmermann:1969}.
+For a self-energy subdiagram of the fourth order or higher, we also performed the residual mass renormalization, the $\mathbb{R}$ subtraction defined in Ref.~\cite{Aoyama:2007bs}, so that the on-shell mass renormalization is realized.
 The residual mass-renormalization part being neglected, the finite constant $\delta L_{\mathcal{G}(i)} $ is formally expressed as

 where $f$ is a forest consisting of divergent subdiagrams, each denoted as $S_j$ with different $j$.
 According to the forest formula \eqref{eq:forest_fomular_for_dL}, both the symbolic expression of the divergent structures and the integrand ready for numerical integration can be constructed.